Tipping Phenomena and Points of No Return in Ecosystems: Beyond Classical Bifurcations: Points of return, points of no return, points of return tipping

-The agreement with the ecosystem model extends to ``points of return" and ``points of no return" as shown in Figs.~\ref{fig:fbs9}(b) and~\ref{fig:SNHNF}(b1), where the tracking-tipping transition curve $c^{\uparrow}$ is obtained for the monotone parameter shift~\eqref{eq:force3}.
-Interestingly, for sufficiently high `tilt' parameter $s$, a new region of ``points of return tipping" appears in the diagram [Fig.~\ref{fig:SNHNF}(c1)] that is not present in the ecosystem model.
-This means that, in general, all four regions identified in the beginning of Sec.~\ref{sec:pnr} can be present for a non-monotone passage through a subcritical Hopf bifurcation.
-What is more, the $c^{\uparrow}$ and $c^{\,\updownarrow}$ curves need not approach each other like they do in the ecosystem model in Fig.~\ref{fig:fbs9}(b).
-Finally, the rotational symmetry in the phase space of the (modified) Hopf normal form implies a symmetry in the basin instability boundaries
+\overfullrule=0pt The same is true for ``points of return" and ``points of no return" shown in Figure~\ref{fig:SNHNF}(b1), where the tracking-tipping transition curve $c^{\uparrow}$ is obtained for the monotone parameter shift~\eqref{eq:force3}.
+Interestingly, for a sufficiently high ``tilt'' parameter $s$, a new region of ``points of return tipping" appears in the diagram (Figure~\ref{fig:SNHNF}(c1)) that is not present in the ecosystem model.
+This means that, in general, all four regions identified in the beginning of section~\ref{sec:pnr} can be present for a nonmonotone passage through a subcritical Hopf bifurcation.
+Furthermore, the rotational symmetry in the phase space of the (modified) Hopf normal form implies a symmetry in the basin instability boundaries

 meaning that the system has the same basin instability properties for $s$ and $-s$.
-According to the R-tipping criterion from Sec.~\ref{sec:tcTtip}, given a suitable $\mu(t)$ that increases over time, R-tipping for $s$ and $-s$ requires the same shift magnitude.
-Similarly, given a suitable $\mu(t)$ that decreases over time, R-tipping for $s$ and $-s$ requires the same shift magnitude.
-Thus, we obtain the same tipping diagrams for $s$ and $-s$ in the left column of Fig.~\ref{fig:SNHNF}.
-For a fixed $s\ne 0$, R-tipping for an increasing $\mu(t)$ requires a smaller shift magnitude than R-tipping for the decreasing $\mu(-t)$.
-This is why the region of ``points of return tipping'' in Fig.~\ref{fig:SNHNF}(c1) is small.
+Thus, we obtain the same tipping diagrams for $s$ and $-s$ in the left column of Figure~\ref{fig:SNHNF}, in line with our R-tipping criterion from section~\ref{sec:tcTtip}.
+Finally, for a fixed $s\ne 0$, R-tipping for an increasing $\mu(t)$ requires a smaller shift magnitude than R-tipping for the decreasing $\mu(-t)$.
+This is why the region of ``points of return tipping'' in Figure~\ref{fig:SNHNF}(c1) is small.

-\subsubsection{Modified Saddle-Node Normal Form}
+\subsubsection{Modified saddle-node normal form}